Skip to main content

 The right hosting model depends on four factors: the protection level of the data being processed, the available IT skills, the desired time-to-value and the long-term cost dynamic.
 In practice four profiles emerge.

 Multi-tenant SaaS is the right choice when the company wants to start fast, the data has low to medium protection requirements and the per-user pricing is currently still economical.
-Platforms such as DeutschlandGPT, Langdock, Omnifact, Lurus, Neuroflash and Logicc belong here.
+Platforms such as DeutschlandGPT, Omnifact, Lurus and Logicc belong here.
 Upside: no setup effort, immediate availability.
 Downside: less control, linear cost development, no protection from the US CLOUD Act where the parent company is US-based.

 Dedicated SaaS solves some of the weaknesses of multi-tenant.
 The platform runs in a dedicated instance at the vendor with dedicated storage and often better SLAs.
-Langdock and DeutschlandGPT offer this from their Enterprise tiers, typically from 1,000 users.
+Langdock and DeutschlandGPT offer this in higher tiers; the vendors state the details.
 Upside: better data isolation, easy maintenance.
 Downside: significantly higher pricing, continued vendor dependency.

 Self-hosted in your own cloud is the choice when full data sovereignty is required without operating an own data centre.
 The platform is installed in the customer’s cloud (STACKIT, Azure, AWS, Google Cloud).
 CompanyGPT, DSGPT, kamium and partially PhariaAI follow this model.
 Upside: data never leaves your environment, model choice flexible, cost independent of headcount.
 Downside: higher initial setup effort than pure SaaS.

 On-premise on your own servers is the choice for the strictest protection requirements, for example in banking, healthcare or critical infrastructure.
-WilmaGPT, PhariaAI, Omnifact Enterprise and kamium offer this option.
+PhariaAI, Omnifact Enterprise and DSGPT offer true on-premise variants; WilmaGPT uses dedicated servers in German data centers.
 Upside: complete isolation, no cloud provider in the picture.
 Downside: highest operational effort, GPU investment, scaling more demanding.

 A pragmatic recommendation for most DACH mid-sized companies: self-hosting in your own cloud meets the intersection of sovereignty, time-to-value and cost best.
 On-premise pays off only with special protection requirements, multi-tenant SaaS remains a valid choice for pure pilots with non-critical data.

 List prices say little about total cost.
-Three realistic scenarios show how TCO develops over a year.
+What matters is the cost structure.
+Three realistic scenarios show how TCO develops qualitatively over a year – concrete terms are best calculated per vendor.

 The mechanism is not a marketing trick but structural: per-user pricing scales linearly with headcount, self-hosting maintenance scales with the complexity of the environment.
 From around 50 to 80 very active users the maintenance-based model becomes economical in most DACH setups.
-From 200 users the gap is structurally insurmountable.
+From 200 users the structural gap is insurmountable – the cost advantage grows with company size.

-Important caveat: token cost is paid by every model, the difference is the markup.
-CompanyGPT passes token cost through at list price, Langdock charges a 10 percent markup, DeutschlandGPT, Omnifact and others handle it differently per tier.
-An honest calculation runs token volume at the same activity level in both models.
-Current pricing is available transparently at ai-prices.eu.
+Important caveat: token cost is incurred on every platform.
+CompanyGPT passes token cost through at the hyperscalers’ list price, without a markup by innFactory; other vendors handle token billing differently per tier.
+An honest calculation runs token usage at the same activity level.

 EU AI Act and GDPR: what applies in 2026